collapsed-stacks/startups/questions/1795/list-of-disruptive-technologies.md

 - tagged: `tech-company`, `idea`
 - score: 1

-<p>Does anyone know of any resources which tries to systematically list the set of disruptive technologies of 2014/2015 from a bird's eye view?</p>
+Does anyone know of any resources which tries to systematically list the set of disruptive technologies of 2014/2015 from a bird's eye view?

 ## Answer 1796